olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

     ![Remove-User-From-Group](media/remove-user-from-group.png ':size=45%')

 ## Managing Organization API/CLI Authentication Tokens
-On the **Organization** page, you can obtain and manage authentication tokens (also called API keys) for accessing the NexPloit API and CLI.
+On the **Organization** page, you can obtain and manage authentication tokens (also called API keys) for accessing the Nexploit API and CLI.

 To create a new API/CLI authentication token (API key), follow these steps:
 1. Go to the **MANAGE YOUR ORGANIZATION API KEYS** section and click **Create new API key** .